reichlab/docs.zoltardata/docs/Validation.md

 For clarity, we define specific terms that we will use below.

  - Forecast: a collection of data specific to a project > model > timezero.
- - Prediction: a group of a prediction elements(s) specific to a location and target.
+ - Prediction: a group of a prediction elements(s) specific to a unit and target.
  - Prediction Element: data that define a unique single prediction, specific to the class of prediction it is.
  - Prediction Class: data structures representing different types of predictions, e.g. "Point" and "Bin" (see [Data Model](DataModel.md) for more detail)
  - Target Type: the classification for a specific forecast target, one of "continuous", "discrete", "nominal", "binary" or "date" (see [Targets](Targets.md) for more info)